wordsforthewise/nate-g/_posts/2016-06-16-glassdoor-analysis.md

 ![trend looks bad](/images/pearson rating trend.png){: .center-image}
 *<center>The rating trend is steadily downward.</center>*

 Only 25% of people from the company approve of the CEO, and only 36% recommend working there to a friend.
 Yikes!
+There was a massive restructuring in the last few year though, as everything is moving from print to digital.
+Loads of people were laid off, and that doesn't bode well for reviews.
+However, if your skills are in the digital realm, they're interested in you!